abi-commits/abi-commits/README.md

 AI Engineer working at the intersection of agentic systems, production infrastructure, and real-world AI deployment.

-I design and build multi-agent orchestration pipelines, RAG engines, and voice AI systems — systems that are meant to run in production, not just in notebooks.
+I design and build production-oriented AI systems with a focus on agent orchestration, retrieval architectures, real-time voice pipelines, and AI infrastructure.

-Currently open to AI Engineer roles in Europe (Germany / Netherlands).
+My work spans multi-agent systems, retrieval-augmented generation (RAG), low-latency voice AI, reasoning workflows, and deployment-ready AI services built with Python and modern cloud-native tooling.

 ---